 Let’s take a look at the hiring statistics for Coinbase:

 Coinbase is arguably the fundamental route for cryptocurrency new-comers to get into the market.
-That is not to say that other options do not exist, perhaps better options.
-Options that spread more of the cryptocurrency universe at your fingertips.
+That is not to say that other options do not exist, perhaps even better options.
+Options that may spread more of the cryptocurrency universe at your fingertips or suite your particular style.
 Remember, Coinbase currently hosts only four currencies so far: Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), and Litecoin (LTC).

 With the investment world still largely focused on technology firms such as Amazon and Apple, which have tremendous market capitalizations, expansion, and hiring trends, I think it wise to look at the growth of companies and industries surrounding the cryptocurrency market.